Slow evolution towards generalism in a model of variable dietary range: A model of consumers with fixed dietary range

 We begin with the scenario in which dietary range is not evolvable, but the resources included in the dietary range can evolve along a lineage.
 This could be used to model a scenario such as the adaptive radiation of Darwin's Galapagos finches, where each species evolved the morphology to allow a distinct diet \citep{Lack1947,Bowman1961,Grant1999,Foster2008}.
 The dynamics of the system are as follows: in the absence of consumers, the resources, whose distribution is denoted \(r(t,x)\), proliferate up to a carrying capacity \(\kappa\).
 The growth rate is controlled by a parameter \(\alpha\).
 The resources are depleted by the consumers: the amount by which each type of resource is depleted is dependent on the consumer population and the preference distribution, \(g(x)\).
 The consumer population, whose distribution is denoted \(c(t,x)\), has a natural birth and death rate (\(\beta\) and \(\delta\) respectively).
 Having available resources modifies the birth rate, with effect size controlled by the parameter \(\gamma\).
 Evolution along lineages occurs via consumer ``mutation'': offspring and parent differ in their position along the resource axis, \(x\), by a distance whose probability distribution is Gaussian.
 This mutation rate is controlled by the parameter \(\mu\) (related to the variance of the Gaussian distribution, see Appendix~\ref{sec:DerivationOfPDEs}).

 In Appendix~\ref{sec:DerivationOfPDEs} we use this microscopic description to derive a pair of partial differential equations (Equations \eqref{eq:ResourcePDE} and \eqref{eq:ConsumerPDE}) in the limit of a large population such that demographic noise is negligible and the system becomes deterministic.
+They are

-The method of the derivation is to first write down a master Equation~involving operators which change the state of the system, defined by the distribution of resources and consumers at a given time.
+The method of the derivation is to first write down a master equation involving operators which change the state of the system, defined by the distribution of resources and consumers at a given time.
 We show how the operators can be expanded in a series of increasing order of the reciprocal of a large parameter related to the number of resources or consumers.
 Taking only the zeroth order terms, equivalent to allowing the system size to become infinite such that all demographic effects are lost, yields deterministic partial differential equations.

 To begin the analysis of the deterministic equations, we look for homogeneous steady states of the system.
 Since there is diffusion in Equation~\eqref{eq:ConsumerPDE}, the only steady state of the system will be homogeneous in \(x\), implying no species form in this model.
-To find this state, we set the derivative terms equal to zero, yielding
+We will denote the homogeneous steady states for the resources and consumers \(\rhom\) and \(\chom\) respectively.
 Throughout, we will work with periodic boundaries on \(x\in[0,L)\) such that edge effects do not have to be considered.
 In Appendix~\ref{sec:NeumannBoundaries} we demonstrate that the dynamics are not greatly affected by making the resource domain non-periodic.
-Denoting the homogeneous solutions \(\rhom\) and \(\chom\) for the resources and consumers respectively, we find that
+One consequence of the periodic boundary conditions is that the convolution of \(\rhom\) or \(\chom\) with the resource preference distribution returns the same constant.
+Noting this and setting the time derivative equal to zero, we produce the equations defining the homogeneous steady states: